Beyond The Logistics

 Do what you can.

 Any breastmilk is amazing.
 Every ounce has specific custom antibodies that you make for your baby based on the environment around you.
-It changes with the time of year, where you are, even your baby's age!
-Even if you get one bottle of breastmilk a day or a feeding in the morning and night in person in and the rest is formula you are doing an amazing and healthy thing.
-You should feel proud and good about it, and never like you are failing which is what many women feel.
-I'm cheering you on!
-Breastfed babes have fewer allergies, asthma, illnesses, are less likely to have weight issues in life and are attached, secure babies.
-Babies who do not breastfeed can have all these things too, but breastfeeding does help tip the scales!
+It changes with the time of year, where you are, even your baby's age and gender!
+Even if you get one bottle of breastmilk a day or a feeding in the morning and night in person in and the rest is formula you are doing an amazing and healthy thing for your little one and you should feel proud and good about it.
+Instead, what happens is many women feel like it's only one bottle a day and like they are a failure.
+Nothing could be further from the truth!
+It's all in your mindset and my mindset is that this is a WIN and you should be proud and know it's a big deal.
+Breastfed babes (and more or less doesn't matter) have fewer allergies, asthma, illnesses, are less likely to have weight issues in life.
+Of course, babies who do not breastfeed can have all these things too and there is still no failure if you can't do any level of breastfeeding, but breastfeeding does help tip the scales!

 Do what you need to.